oslabs-beta/Serene/README.md

     a.
 We were only able to grab a download link to the code form AWS that could open in notepad or some other text editor but we could         not display the actual code from there

 ## Meet the Team
+#### Whether you have questions about contributing, using Serene, or just want to chat, feel free to connect with us on LinkedIn and GitHub!
 <table align="center">
   <tr>
     <td align="center">